• Employment

 • Counsel and assist students and families as they identify resources for scholarships and financial aid for colleges and universities.

-• Manage PSAT, SAT and AP testing for students, including scheduling test dates, registering students, and administering exams.
+• Manage PSAT, SAT, ACT and AP testing for students, including scheduling test dates, registering students, and administering exams.

 • Develop and maintain relationships with colleges through attendance at conferences, counselor information sessions, and college visits.